Ring Artifacts Removal Based on Implicit Neural Representation of Sinogram Data: Method

 \section{Method}

 This section will provide a detailed description of the proposed method.
 By utilizing INR to parameterize the sinogram, we decompose it into two parts: IS and SA.
-The proposed method framework for parameterizing the projection data and separating IS and SA using INRs is illustrated in Fig.~\ref{fig_2}.
+The proposed method framework for parameterizing the sinogram data is illustrated in Fig.~\ref{fig_2}.

 In this section, defective and non-defective pixels are first labeled.
-Then, a forward model for the decomposition of IS and RS is established, incorporating effective regularization constraints for their separation.
+Then, a forward model for the decomposition of IS and SA is established, incorporating effective regularization constraints for their separation.
 The design of the loss function is also presented, followed by a discussion on the residual compensation strategy and the network model selection.